-Longing for Happiness, in Blaise Pascal
+Longing for Happiness: Perspectives from Blaise Pascal

 After coming home from dinner last night, Nanci and I enjoyed watching the total lunar eclipse.
 Wow.
 What a show.
 And it wouldn’t happen if God hadn’t made the moon just the size it is and set it at just the distance it is.
 The Sun's distance from the Earth is 400 times the Moon's, and the Sun's diameter is 400 times the Moon's.
 I just read an article on what an “amazing coincidence” this is.
 Yeah, right.